SJTF/SJT/SPEC.md

 Contains the actual content, organized in **column-major layout**

-The `Data` field in SJT is always an **array** containing one or more elements, where each element conforms to the recursive `Data` structure defined as:
+The `Data` field in SJT is always an **array**, possibly empty array if header is empty array, where each element conforms to the recursive `Data` structure defined as:

 ```ts
 SjtData = string | boolean | null | number | SjtData[]   // Each inner array is a column of values